Azure/fta-architecturalreview/articles/application-modernization.md

 ## App and data migration

 * **Are you migrating existing Web app or API Apps from Windows Server or Linux Server?
-Are you aware of Azure App Service Migration Assistant tool?**
+Are you aware of the Azure App Service Migration Assistant tool?**

     The App Service Migration assistant tool creates a readiness report to identify any potential blocking issues which may prevent a successful migration from on-premises to Azure.
 If you do not feel comfortable using the tool to migrate (i.e. prefer a manual migration), then you can use the readiness report as a minimum to identify potential blocking issues.

     > [Azure App Service Migration Assistant](http://www.migratetoazure.net)

-* ****Existing App Migration**: What type of authentication being used?**
+* ****Existing App Migration**: What type of authentication is being used?**

     Web Apps support Anonymous Authentication by default and Forms Authentication where specified by an application.
 Windows Authentication is not supported within App Service; however Azure Active Directory can be used (optionally with ADFS) by implementing token based Authentication (SAML / Oauth based), this approach can also provide a fully integrated Single Sign On Experience if required.
 All other forms of authentication - for example, Basic Authentication - are not currently supported.

-* ****Existing App Migration**: Does the application references assemblies from the GAC (Global Assembly Cache)?**
+* ****Existing App Migration**: Does the application reference assemblies from the GAC (Global Assembly Cache)?**

     The GAC is not supported in Web Apps.
 If your application references assemblies which you usually deploy to the GAC, you will need to deploy to the application bin folder in Web Apps.

 * ****Existing App Migration**: Does the application makes use of COM Components?**
     Web Apps do not allow the registration of COM Components on the platform.
-If your websites or applications make use of any COM Components, you must rewrite them in managed code and deploy them with the website or application.
+If your websites or applications make use of any COM Components, you must rewrite them and deploy them with the website or application.

 * ****Existing App Migration**: What Port Bindings are being used?**

-    Web Apps only support Port 80 for HTTP and Port 443 for HTTPS traffic, these ports are automatically exposed and load-balanced across multiple instances.
+    Web Apps only support inbound connectivity on Port 80 for HTTP and Port 443 for HTTPS traffic, these ports are automatically exposed and load-balanced across multiple instances.
 The migration tool will ensure that any migrated applications are listening on these ports by default.

 * ****Existing App Migration**: Does your app call any User32/GDI32 functions directly, or registry accesses?**

     Web Apps do not support access to shared subsystems in Windows and do not support write access to any registry keys.

+* ****Session State**: Does your application store session state in process on a server?

+    In an ideal case, you can make your application stateless in order to scale/switch at will.
+Where this is not feasible, use the  session state provider for Azure Redis Cache to persist your state across multiple services via a distributed cache mechanism.

 ## Distributed architecture